The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Find all the dates and times for this journey

 Trains per day

-Find the best trains between Prague and Munich with Omio’s travel partners Deutsche Bahn from £23.
-We can find you the best deals, timetables and tickets when comparing and booking the best journey.
+Travel between Prague and Munich from £25 with Omio’s train partners Leo Express and Deutsche Bahn!
+You can find the best timetables and tickets when comparing and booking the most popular trip for you.

 Trains from Prague to Munich depart every 1-2 hours, starting at around 5:15 a.m. until 6:45 p.m.
 There are over 30 trains from Prague every day of the week.
 The main service provider is Deutsche Bahn, they offer several routes taking between five and six hours.
 Depending on the final destination, journeys may require at least one change.
 Trains travel direct to München ZOB Station, where there are links to the main railway station (München Hpf) or München Marienplatz.

 Trains depart from Praha Hlavni Nadrazi (the main train station).
 The station is located just north of the city centre and is linked to the Metro system.
 The Metro travels quickly around the city and reaches the train station in under 20 minutes from most areas.
 Public transport runs from around 4:45 a.m. until midnight.